SolemmaLLC/ClimateStudioDocs/docs/emissionFactors.rst

    :align: center

 This panel sets global energy sources and emission factors for `Thermal Analysis`_.
+(This information used to be entered at the zone level.)

 Double click on cels in *Fuel Name*, *PE*, *CO2*, and *Price* columns to edit values.